Application Instructions

 • Upload a copy of your DPD Course List from your DPD Director.

 • Request Declaration of Intent or Verification Statement from your DPD Director.
+If this option is not available, you will need to change your DPD Standing under the drop-down menu next to your name.

 • Students who have not finished their DPD will request a Declaration of Intent from their DPD Director.